 “Where are you taking me?”
 Mary asked.
-Nick sensed a bit of trepidation in her voice, as though, perhaps, she been down this street once before with mixed with results.
+Jack sensed a bit of trepidation in her voice.

 “We’re almost there.
-You can hear it,” he said, as the sound of jazz slowly filled their ears.
+You can hear it,” he said, as distant jazz filled their ears.

 A block later, they were standing at the entrance of Cliff Bell’s – an old school jazz club where the tables were round and the jazz was hot.

 She smiled.
 “You have no idea how much I was hoping to be brought here by somebody.”

 Jack led Mary to a table in the back.
 The club was surprisingly full, considering it was Christmas Eve.